PEtab-dev/petab_sciml/doc/introduction.rst

 problems for **scientific machine learning (SciML)** models that combine machine learning and mechanistic ordinary differential equation (ODE) models.

+**Beta Disclaimer**: this software is under active development and may contain bugs or instabilities.
+The PEtab SciML format is finalised and support for it has been implemented in PEtab importers, though not yet released.
+Documentation and utility functions are currently being added.

 Highlights
 ----------